|

 1992 Factory Records went bankrupt, struggling

-to make another LP for the label; the financial problems compounded
+Order to make another LP for the label; the financial

-finally severed his connections with the club just after the 11th
+severed his connections with the club just after the

 Through

-garage (ably assisted by Tom Wainwright who was
+by Tom Wainwright who was another unsung hero),

-another unsung hero), but most of the city’s successul nights
+but most of the city’s successul nights were

 Soap, ‘Life’ at Bowlers,